wolfeidau/wolfeidau_site/_posts/2012-09-10-how-i-use-chef-solo-with-ubuntu-12.04.md

 ssh admin@ubuntuserver -t -C 'curl https://raw.github.com/gist/3328844/2f4d74d49f8f7a2cd0b7a83a23fafe75d21241cf/gistfile1.sh | sudo bash'
 {% endhighlight %}

-In the next few steps I export my chef-solo template project to the system and build up a recipe for producing this type of system.
+In the next few steps I export my `chef-solo` template project to the system and build up a recipe for producing this type of system.
 You may do this differently, I have a script with all these commands in it but I have exploded it for this example.

-I start my dev cycle by generating a new ssh key pair and upload that to github or bitbucket depending who you use.
+I start my dev cycle by generating a new ssh key pair and upload that to [github](https://github.com) or [bitbucket](https://bitbucket.org/) depending which one you use.

 {% highlight bash %}
 ssh admin@ubuntuserver -t -C "ssh-keygen -t rsa -b 4096 && cat ~/.ssh/id_rsa.pub"